Signal Recovery from Time and Frequency Samples

-In Fig.~\ref{fig:spectrum_monitoring}, we compare the reconstruction performance for three cases: \((a)\) using only the stored \(Z/2\) time samples, \((b)\) augmenting them with the two maximum-magnitude DFT bins, and \((c)\) augmenting them with the four maximum-magnitude DFT bins.
-In all cases, reconstruction is performed in the least-squares sense.
-The results show that incorporating the strongest complex frequency-bin samples improves the reconstruction compared with using time samples alone, and that using $4$ frequency bins yields a further improvement over using $2$.
-Fig.~\ref{fig:spectrum_monitoring} also reports the normalized MSE values, averaged over $10$ independent experiments.
-The error decreases from $0.62$ when only time samples are used, to $0.37$ when $2$ frequency samples are added, and further to $0.25$ when $4$ frequency samples are included.
+In Fig.~\ref{fig:spectrum_monitoring}, we compare three cases for the signal reconstruction.
+The first case uses only the stored $Z/2$ raw time samples, the second incorporates the $2$ bins of largest magnitude, and the third incorporates the $4$ bins of largest magnitude.
+Each reconstruction is performed in the least squares sense.
+It can be seen that incorporating the strongest complex frequency bins improves the reconstruction over the time samples alone, and $4$ bins improve it further over $2$.
+Fig.~\ref{fig:spectrum_monitoring} also reports the normalized MSE averaged over ten independent experiments.
+The error falls from $0.62$ with time samples alone, to $0.37$ with $2$ frequency bins, and to $0.25$ with $4$.